 Premiering in May is the special The Housleys, which documents actress Tamera Mowry-Housley and her husband Adam, a senior correspondent for Fox News, as they renovate a home in Napa Valley, California; while Home Suite Home will feature teams of renovation pros who transform homes into stunning short-term rental properties for any budget.
 The series starts with a Nashville-based team, but future episodes will showcase other cities and experts.

 Finally, Mom and Me showcases popular Oregon designer Karrie Trowbridge and her 21-year old son, Tristan, as they transform outdated properties into stylish homes.

 The Food Network is firing up 650 hours of new and returning original programming for the small screen this year.

 Elsewhere, cooking competition series Chopped returns with lifestyle guru Martha Stewart joining the cast as a judge, bringing her food expertise and discerning critique to the judges’ table.

-Kate Gosselin, meanwhile, will search for love in Kate Plus Date (w/t), which will provide audiences with a fly-on-the-wall look inside the hectic world of dating as a single mom who experiences dating for the first time in more than 18 years.
+Kate Gosselin, meanwhile, will search for love in Kate Plus Date (w/t), which will provide audiences with a fly-on-the-wall look as Gosselin, now a single mom, experiences dating life for the first time in more than 18 years.